Business incompetence is like a global epidemic.

 Now I can hear your silence...

-You see, in many instances, you recognize incompetence and you avoid it like the proverbial plague.
+You see, in many instances, you recognize the signs of incompetent management and you avoid it like the proverbial plague.
 In others though, you are not even aware that you are the one who is incompetent, and the impact this is having on your business.

 To be fair to you, if you don’t know the signs or symptoms of a problem you can’t begin to fix that problem.

 So just for you, from my own empirical evidence, here are 6 unusual signs of business incompetence you need to know.

 But why do you even need to know them?

 Because very quietly in the background, corporate incompetence is undermining your professionalism and your business success.
 It’s impacting your revenue, affecting your business relationships and creating discontent in your team.

 Your mission then, should you accept, is to recognize the signs of an incompetent boss, whatever form they take, and destroy them before they destroy you and your business.